kolbasa/git-repo-watcher/README.md

 ### Usage

 To start, only the file path to your git repository is needed.
-This will start a watcher, that looks for changes every 10 seconds:
+This will start a watcher that looks for changes every 10 seconds:
 ```bash
 ./git-repo-watcher -d "/path/to/your/repository"
 ```